Max-kilzieh/pvt-group73-backend/README.md

 ____

-Please edit `Config.java` and provide your API keys for both  `Google and Cloudinary APIs`
+Please edit `Config.java` and provide your API keys for both  `Google and Cloudinary APIs` Please edit `application.properties` and provide the database url, username and password

 ____
 Swagger Api documentations at /api-docs